Menu Commercial Water Resources Heavy Civil Industrial

-Reeves Young successfully completed the construction of a new four-story, 168,765 SF Judicial Center featuring an 8,100 SF enclosed parking structure.
-The state-of-the-art facility includes courtrooms for circuit court, chancery court, criminal court, and family court, along with essential judicial spaces such as a sally port, holding cells, judges’ chambers, a District Attorney suite, jury deliberation rooms, and various offices.
-The project also incorporates back-of-house spaces, including break rooms and storage areas, ensuring seamless operations.
-Situated on a 6.2-acre site, the development includes 395 parking spaces, providing ample accommodations for staff and visitors.
-This modern facility delivers a comprehensive and functional solution for the county’s judicial needs.
+Reeves Young is currently constructing a new four-story, 168,765 SF Judicial Center that will feature an 8,100 SF enclosed parking structure.
+The state-of-the-art facility will include courtrooms for circuit court, chancery court, criminal court, and family court, along with key judicial spaces such as a sally port, holding cells, judges’ chambers, a District Attorney suite, jury deliberation rooms, and various offices.
+The project also incorporates back-of-house areas, including break rooms and storage spaces, to support seamless operations.
+Located on a 6.2-acre site, the development will include 395 parking spaces to accommodate staff and visitors.
+Once complete, this modern facility will provide a comprehensive and functional solution for the county’s growing judicial needs.

 Giles County Courthouse Renovation